opensearch-project/documentation-website/_benchmark/reference/commands/run.md

 ### Workload

-The following options determine which workload is used during the run:
+The following options determine which workload is used during the test:

 - `--workload-repository`: Defines the repository from which OpenSearch Benchmark loads workloads.
 - `--workload-path`: Defines the path to a downloaded or custom workload.
 - `--workload-revision`: Defines a specific revision from the workload source tree that OpenSearch Benchmark should use.
 - `--workload`: Defines the workload to use based on the workload's name.
 You can find a list of preloaded workloads using `opensearch-benchmark list workloads`.

-### Run procedures
+### Scenerios

-The following options define what run procedures the run uses and which operations are contained inside the procedure:
+The following options define what scenarios the test uses and which operations are contained inside the procedure:

 - `--test-run-id`: Defines a unique ID for this run.
 Defines the run procedures to use with each workload.
 You can find a list of run procedures that the workload supports by specifying the workload in the `info` command, for example, `opensearch-benchmark info --workload=<workload_name>`.
 To look up information on a specific run procedure, use the command `opensearch-benchmark info --workload=<workload_name> --scenario=<scenario>`.